 If the minimum Ad Rank necessary to show below the search results is 8, then two of the three remaining advertisers (with Ad Ranks of 30 and 10) will show beneath the search results.
 The advertiser with an Ad Rank of 5 didn’t meet the minimum Ad Rank and so won’t show at all.

-For the purposes of the Average Position metric, the advertiser with an Ad Rank of 80 (in the first position above search results) will get position 1, the advertiser with Ad Rank of 50 (in the second position above search results) will get position 2, the advertiser with an Ad Rank of 30 (in the first position below search results) will get position 3, and the advertiser with an Ad Rank of 10 (in the second position below search results) will get position 4.
+For the average position metric, the advertiser with an Ad Rank of 80 (in the first position above the search results) will get position 1, the advertiser with Ad Rank of 50 (in the second position above search results) will get position 2, the advertiser with an Ad Rank of 30 (in the first position below the search results) will get position 3, and the advertiser with an Ad Rank of 10 (in the second position below the search results) will get position 4.
 “Position” therefore refers to an advertiser’s order in the auction, not a specific location on the search results page.
-So even though two of the four available ad positions above search results (the positions immediately below the advertisers with Ad Ranks of 80 and 50) were left empty, the next two advertisers in the ranking (the advertisers with Ad Ranks of 30 and 10) receive positions 3 and 4 for purposes of Average Position.
+So even though two of the four available ad positions above search results (the positions immediately below the advertisers with Ad Ranks of 80 and 50) were left empty, the next two advertisers in the ranking (the advertisers with Ad Ranks of 30 and 10) receive positions 3 and 4 for purposes of average position.

 - Increase your bid

 - Your ad's expected clickthrough rate: This is partly based on your ad's historical clicks and impressions (adjusting for factors such as ad position, extensions, and other formats that may have affected the visibility of an ad that someone previously clicked)

 - Your ad’s relevance to the search: How relevant your ad is to what a person searches for